 Easterday Ranches files bankruptcy after Tyson sues over non-existent cattle

-Then, on February 1, days after Tyson sued Easterday Ranches, Easterdays filed for bankruptcy in federal court.
+On February 1, days after Tyson sued Easterday Ranches, the ranching operation filed for chapter 11 bankruptcy in federal court.
 Official Form 204 in Easterday Ranches’ bankruptcy filings lists twenty of their largest unsecured claims.
 The top unsecured claim comes from Tyson Fresh Meats with at least $225 million.
 The second largest unsecured claim comes from Segale Properties at $8,647,408.57.
 All twenty unsecured claims add up to $236,671,645.

+On February 8, according to bankruptcy filings, the other half of the family business, Easterday Farms, also filed chapter 11 bankruptcy.
+Court documents show that Easterday Farms continues to sell feed to the ranching side of the operation, Easterday Ranches.
+According to T. Scott Avila, co-chief restructuring agent hired by the Easterdays, Easterday Farms’ partners, Cody, Debby and Karen L. Easterday transferred control of both the ranch and farm operation to their board of directors, which is made up of Craig A. Barbarosh, R. Todd Neilson and Thomas Sanders.
+This transfer allows the board to take over business decisions.

-Easterday Ranches is known as one of the biggest farming and ranching operations in Washington.
-The family began to build their operation in the Columbia Basin in 1958.
+The Easterday operation is made up of two entities – Easterday Ranches and Easterday Farms.
+The family began to build its operation in the Columbia Basin in 1958.
 The operation includes thousands of acres of farmland, a dairy and thousands of feeder cattle, according to the company website.

-The South Dakota-based meat giant, Tyson, sued Easterday Ranches claiming losses of more than $225 million.
+The South Dakota-based meat giant, Tyson, sued Easterday Ranches claiming losses of more than $225 million on January 27.
 A company-led investigation by Tyson revealed that Easterday falsified documents to obtain reimbursement from Tyson of more than $200 million in connection with approximately 200,000 head of fictional cattle.
 According to Tyson, Cody Easterday, president of Easterday Ranches, admitted to the scheme and also admitted the fraud was initiated to cover extensive commodity trading losses he had experienced.
-On February 1, Washington Trust Bank of Spokane joined the lawsuit.
+On February 1, Washington Trust Bank of Spokane joined the lawsuit claiming that Easterday Ranches violated the terms of a loan agreement.

 On December 21, 2020, Tyson filed corrected financial results for its beef segment with the Securities and Exchange Commission (SEC) for fiscal years 2017 through 2020.
 Form 8-K in the report stated that investigations and procedures performed with the assistance of outside advisors, revealed that the supplier, Easterday Ranches, caused Tyson to overstate their live cattle inventory as of fiscal year ended October 3, 2020, by an estimated amount of $285 million.
 For fiscal 2017 through 2020, Easterday Ranches made up approximately 2 percent of the total cattle supplied to Tyson’s beef segment.
 “As we disclosed in December, this misappropriation of funds has cost Tyson more than $200 million, which the company is working to recoup,” stated Gary Mickelson, senior director of public relations for Tyson Foods.